 I have made a video about the Nu Vibe understanding that there is One God, and that God and the Devil are not separate.

-I can only write this article in a tone that your average practicing Muslim understands – hate.
+I can only write this article in a tone that your average fanatical Muslim understands – hate.

-The practicing Muslim does not know that he hates.
+The fanatical Muslim does not know that he hates.